 cd rtl8192eu-linux-driver/ sudo dkms add . sudo dkms install rtl8192eu/1.0

-If everything went well, then WiFi adapter should get detected once you restarted networking service or rebooted Pi.
+If everything went well, then WiFi adapter should get detected once you restart networking service or reboot Pi.